Jet612/VALORANT-Async-Client-API/docs/readme.md

 ```

 ### Setting the Region
-If no region is set it defaults to NA.
+If no region is set it defaults to 'na'.
 Capitalization does not matter.
 ```
 import valorantClientAPI